Siddhant1419/Python-Dictionary/README.md

 ## Use Case:

 #### You can fetch a word and its meaning using this.
 It also finds the closest match for a given incorrect input and asks the user to confirm it.
-It also has a input test case feature to it.
+Moreover, it has an input test case feature to it.

 ## Demo: